-Throughout history, we’ve built impressive structures and cities only for them to encounter the forces of nature.
-Earthquakes are one of the Earth’s most destructive forces — the seismic waves throughout the ground can destroy buildings, take lives, and costs tremendous amounts of money for loss and repair.
+Throughout history, we’ve built impressive structures and cities, only for them to succumb to the forces of nature.
+Earthquakes are one of the Earth’s most destructive forces — seismic waves throughout the ground can destroy buildings, take lives and cost tremendous amounts of money for loss and repair.

-According to the National Earthquake Information Center, there is an average of 20,000 earthquakes each year —16 of them being major disasters.
-On September 20, 2017, a magnitude 7.1 rocked Mexico’s capital city and killed approximately 230 people.
-As with the case with other earthquakes, the damage was not caused by the quake itself but by the collapse of buildings with people inside them, making earthquake-proof buildings a must.
+According to the National Earthquake Information Center, there are an average of 20,000 earthquakes each year —16 of them being major disasters.
+On August 14, 2021, a magnitude 7.2 earthquake struck the southwest region of Haiti and killed over 2,000 people.
+As with other earthquakes, much of the damage was caused by buildings collapsing with people inside them.

 How Earthquakes Impact Buildings

-Before we look at the features, it’s important to understand how earthquakes impact man-made structures.
-When an earthquake occurs, it sends shockwaves throughout the ground in short rapid intervals in all different directions.
-While buildings are generally equipped to handle vertical forces from their weight and gravity, they cannot handle side-to-side forces emitted by quakes.
+Before we look at the features of earthquake-proof buildings, it’s important to understand how earthquakes impact human-made structures.
+When an earthquake occurs, it sends shock waves throughout the ground in short, rapid intervals that extend in all directions.
+While buildings are generally equipped to handle vertical forces from their weight and gravity, they cannot traditionally handle side-to-side forces emitted by quakes.

-This horizontal load vibrates walls, floors, columns, beams and the connectors that hold them together.
-The difference in movement between the bottom and top of buildings exerts extreme stress, causing the supporting frame to rupture and the entire structure to collapse.
+This horizontal movement vibrates walls, floors, columns, beams and the braces that hold them together.
+The difference in movement between the bottom and top of buildings exerts extreme stress, causing the supporting frame to rupture and the structure to eventually collapse.

-To design an earthquake-proof building, engineers need to reinforce the structure and counteract an earthquake’s forces.
-Since earthquakes release energy that pushes on a building from one direction, the strategy is to have the building push the opposite way.
+To design an earthquake-proof building, engineers work to reinforce the structure and counteract a potential earthquake’s forces.
+Since earthquakes release energy that pushes on buildings from one direction, the strategy involves having the building push the opposite way.
 Here are some of the methods used to help buildings withstand earthquakes.

 1. Create a Flexible Foundation

-One way to resist ground forces is to “lift” the building’s foundation above the earth.
-Base isolation involves constructing a building on top of flexible pads made of steel, rubber, and lead.
-When the base moves during the earthquake, the isolators vibrate while the structure itself remains steady.
-This effectively helps to absorb seismic waves and prevent them from traveling through a building.
+One way to resist ground forces is to “lift” the building’s foundation above the earth through a method called base isolation.
+Base isolation involves constructing a building on top of flexible steel, rubber and lead pads.
+When the base moves during an earthquake, the isolators vibrate while the structure remains steady.
+This effectively helps to absorb seismic waves and prevent them from traveling through the building.

 2. Counter Forces with Damping

-You might be aware that cars have shock absorbers.
-However, you might not know that engineers also use them for making earthquake-resistant buildings.
-Similar to their use in cars, shock absorbers reduce the magnitude of shockwaves and help buildings slow down.
-This is accomplished in two ways: vibrational control devices and pendulum dampers.
+If you’re familiar with shock absorbers used in cars, you might be surprised to learn that engineers also use a version of them in earthquake-resistant buildings.
+Similar to their use in cars, shock absorbers reduce the shockwaves’ magnitude and help reduce pressure on the building.
+They accomplish this in two ways: vibrational control devices and pendulum power.

 Vibrational Control Devices

-The first method involves placing dampers at each level of a building between a column and beam.
+This method involves placing dampers at each level of a building between columns and beams.
 Each damper consists of piston heads inside a cylinder filled with silicone oil.
-When an earthquake occurs, the building transfers the vibration energy into the pistons, pushes against the oil.
-The energy is transformed into heat, dissipating the force of the vibrations.
+When an earthquake occurs, the building transfers the vibrational energy into the pistons, which push against the oil.
+The energy is then transformed into heat, dissipating the force of the vibrations.

-Another damping method is pendulum power, used primarily in skyscrapers.
-Engineers suspend a large ball with steel cables with a system of hydraulics at the top of the building.
-When the building begins the sway, the ball acts as a pendulum and moves in the opposite direction to stabilize the direction.
-Like damping, these features are tuned to match and counteract the building’s frequency in the event of an earthquake.
+Another common damping method is pendulum power, used primarily in skyscrapers.
+To implement this, engineers suspend a large ball from steel cables that connect to a hydraulic system at the top of the building.
+When the building begins to sway, the ball acts as a pendulum and moves in the opposite direction to stabilize the building.
+Like damping, these features are tuned to match and counteract the building’s movement in the event of an earthquake.

 3. Shield Buildings from Vibrations

-Instead of just counteracting forces, researchers are experimenting with ways buildings can deflect and reroute the energy from earthquakes altogether.
-Dubbed the “seismic invisibility cloak”, this innovation involves creating a cloak of 100 concentric plastic and concrete rings in and burying it at least three feet beneath the foundation of the building.
+Rather than just counteracting forces, researchers are experimenting with ways buildings can deflect and reroute the energy from earthquakes altogether.
+Dubbed the “seismic invisibility cloak,” this innovation involves creating a cloak of 100 concentric plastic and concrete rings and burying it at least 3 feet beneath the foundation of the building.

-As seismic waves enter the rings, they are forced to move through to the outer rings for easier travel.
-As a result, they are essentially channeled away from the building and dissipated into the plates in the ground.
+As seismic waves enter the rings, ease of travel forces them to move through to the outer rings.
+As a result, they are essentially channeled away from the building and dissipated into the ground.